Visit Our Blog

 Today is World Rare Disease Day 2018.

 At FDNA, we recognize that one day is simply not enough time to raise awareness for the plight of rare and undiagnosed patients.
 Their diseases impact their lives and the lives of their families every day.
-Their symptoms, their struggles, their fight for more awareness–both socially and in the medical community–and their dedication to research is ongoing.
+Their symptoms, their struggles, their fight for more awareness–both socially and in the medical community–and their dedication to research are ongoing.

 As long as these patients and their communities continue to face these challenges, we will stand beside them in our efforts to bring the height of technology and the latest in research to the patients who need them most urgently.

 With this mission in mind, it seemed only appropriate to choose today to launch the Genomics Collaborative.
-Together with patients, advocacy organizations, labs, life science companies, doctors, researchers and public health officials, we will work collaboratively to change the diagnostic odyssey by arming patients and their medical teams with the tools they need to reach a prompt and accurate diagnosis.
+Together with patients, advocacy organizations, labs, life science companies, doctors, researchers, and public health officials, we will work collaboratively to change the diagnostic odyssey by arming patients and their medical teams with the tools they need to reach a prompt and accurate diagnosis.

-In the late 1940’s Dr. Theodore Woodward, a professor at the University of Maryland School of Medicine, instructed his medical interns, “”When you hear hoof beats, think of horses not zebras”.
+In the late 1940’s Dr. Theodore Woodward, a professor at the University of Maryland School of Medicine, instructed his medical interns, “When you hear hoof beats, think of horses, not zebras”.

 For the 30 million people in the United States who are currently living with a rare disease, we see your stripes and will continue to dedicate our time and resources to helping others see them too.